markmarijnissen/js-mediator/README.md

 })
 ```

-**Never do this:** You're creating a tight coupling by inserting modules into another module.

-Also, it is still possible to connect `Author` with `Posts` in a different file.
-The `Blog` module **does not encapsulate** the internal modules.
-The `Blog` does not shield its internal Modules from the other Mediators.

-**Solution:**
+Additionally, the Blog is **not** your single source of truth** when it comes down to Author, Posts and Comments.
+You can still connect these modules in other places, which might introduce unforeseen side-effects.

-Create a group: A new module that encapsulates multiple modules.
+**Solution:** Create a group: A new module that encapsulates multiple modules.

-The encapsulated modules are not accessible in other Mediators, therefore you now have a single abstraction to deal with multiple modules.

 ```javascript
 // Create a new Module named `Blog` that connects and manages